joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 });
 ```

-### Options
+### Static

-The `options` function is used to create static members of a component, then you can use these static members in the `Component` or `template` function:
+The `static` function is used to create static members of a component, then you can use these static members in the `Component` or `template` function:

 ```tsx
 import React, { useState } from 'react';